Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cBwAofHv-6o.md

 ### Transcript

-> yo the ratio splitter something we talked with mark as well i think mark was keen for the idea um same thing there i don't know when that will happen but i think that's gonna happen
+> yo the ratio splitter something we talked with mark as well i think mark was keen for the idea, same thing there i don't know when that will happen but i think that's gonna happen